Sandee004/Sandee004/README.md

 <!--
 ## Hi, I'm Sandee
 <p>I am currently a frontend Web Developer.
-I make use of technologies like Html, Css/Sass and JavaScript for development.
-I am currently learning Python and Flask to be a full stack developer</p>
+I make use of technologies like Html, Css/Tailwind/Bootstrap, JavaScript, Typescript as well as React for development.</p>

 ## 🛠 Skills